zenstackhq/zenstack-docs/blog/nest-api/index.md

 }
 ```

 That's it!
-Now we have a full set of RESTful CRUD APIs at "/api/zen" that conforms to the [JSON:API](https://jsonapi.org/) specification, and the APIs are fully protected by the access policies.
+Now we have a complete set of RESTful CRUD APIs at "/api/zen" that conforms to the [JSON:API](https://jsonapi.org/) specification, and the access policies fully protect the APIs.
 The API provides rich filtering and relation-fetching capabilities.
-The following are some examples and you can find more details [here](https://zenstack.dev/docs/reference/server-adapters/api-handlers/rest#endpoints-and-features).
+The following are some examples; you can find more details [here](https://zenstack.dev/docs/reference/server-adapters/api-handlers/rest#endpoints-and-features).

 ```bash
 # Fetch posts together with their authors